-We have the latest Hunter Hawkeye Elite Four Wheel Alignment System which features Hunters patented Quick Grip Target Adaptors eliminating metal to metal contact between the alignment targets and your vehicles wheels, our system is regularly calibrated and updated with the latest manufacturer settings.
+We have the latest Hunter Hawkeye Elite TD Four Wheel Alignment System which features Hunters patented Quick Grip Target Adaptors eliminating metal to metal contact between the alignment targets and your vehicles wheels, our system is regularly calibrated and updated with the latest manufacturer settings.
 For customers that require a bespoke alignment set up for fast road or track use, we have Hunters WinAlign Tuner Pro Software that allows us to set your car for optimum handling.
-For cars fitted with height adjustable coilovers, we offer corner weighting using our Quick Weigh system to ensure you get the very best out of your cars handling capability, our prices are as follows;
+For cars fitted with height adjustable coilovers, we offer corner weighting using our Quick Weigh system to ensure you get the very best out of your cars handling capability.

 Our most popular package, it begins with one of our specially trained alignment technicians discussing how your vehicle currently handles, what you use your vehicle for (normal road use, fast road use, track use etc), our technician will then complete a short test drive to assess the vehicles currently handling and steering feedback then it's back to the workshop where the tyre pressures and condition are checked before the vehicle is loaded onto the alignment ramp.
 Our technician will complete a before measurement of your vehicles current alignment and than proceed to make the necessary adjustments, this usually takes up to an hour to complete, once finished our technician will complete a final road test to ensure the vehicle is handling as expected and the steering wheel is level.
 Priced at £99.00, this packages includes one of of labour, where vehicles require additional time due to seized components, the charge for this additional time is based on our hourly labour rate split into fifteen minute segments.

-For vehicles that have height adjustable coilovers, our ride height setup and alignment package is the perfect option, it includes everything we offer with our four wheel alignment package plus the additional labour to correctly setup your coilovers, this package includes two and half hours of labour.
+For vehicles with height adjustable coilovers, our ride height setup and alignment package is the perfect option, it includes everything we offer with our four wheel alignment package plus the additional labour to correctly setup your coilovers, this package includes two and half hours of labour.

-For the serious track day enthusiasts out there we offer comprehensive geometry setup with cornerweighting, this ensures you're getting the very best from your cars coilovers and is an essential service if you're serious about track use.
+For the serious track day enthusiasts and motorsport professionals out there we offer comprehensive geometry setup with corner weighting, this ensures you're getting the very best from your suspension and is an essential service if you're serious about track use.

 Since the car was invented it has been important that all four wheels point in the same direction, over time as the car and its components have evolved, so has the way cars steering and suspension set up or geometry is measured.
 The modern car is built for comfort, performance and handling, in order to achieve and maintain the best ride possible, the steering and suspension needs to be measured and adjusted within the motor manufacturer’s specifications.